Krylov complexity in quantum field theory, and beyond: CFTs on a sphere

 The calculation in the BTZ background shows that two slopes behavior and capped $K(t)$ are not universal features of QFT on compact spaces, and the unbounded exponential growth of $K(t)$ is possible in the holographic settings.
 This prompts the question of how the inequality \eqref{MSS} fairs in different holographic scenarios.
 We see that above the Hawking-Page transition Krylov exponent $\lambda_K$ is well defined and equal to $2\pi/\beta$.
-This means the second inequality in \eqref{MSS} is saturated and reduces to the Maldacena-Shenker-Stanford bound, which is also saturated by holographic theories.
+This means second inequality in \eqref{MSS} is saturated and reduces to Maldacena-Shenker-Stanford bound, which is also saturated by holographic theories.
 Below the transition, Krylov complexity is bounded, hence $\lambda_K$ is not well-defined, or we can formally take it equal to zero.
-Exactly in the same scenario the OTOC correlator exhibits periodic recurrences \cite{Anous:2019yku}.
-As we mentioned in the introduction, in this case we assign $\lambda_{\rm OTOC}=0$.
+Exactly in the same scenario the OTOC correlator exhibits periodic recurrences, which also makes $\lambda_{\rm OTOC}$ ill-defined (or vanish) \cite{Anous:2019yku}.
 In other words, \eqref{MSS} remains valid in both cases.